 Hearing aids are expensive.
 What if a child needs hearing aids but the family is not able to obtain them?
-The Maryland Hearing Aid Loan Bank may be able to help-by providing hearing aids on a temporary basis to infants and toddlers ages birth to 3 years with confirmed hearing loss.
-Through the Maryland Hearing Aid Loan Bank families may access hearing aids if their insurance does not provide coverage for hearing aids or if the family is experiencing delays in obtaining or purchasing aids.
+The Maryland Hearing Aid Loan Bank may be able to help by providing hearing aids on a temporary basis to children from birth to age 18.
+Through the Maryland Hearing Aid Loan Bank families may access hearing aids if their insurance does not provide coverage for hearing aids or if the family is experiencing delays in obtaining, purchasing, or replacing aids or needs aids on a trial basis.

 How does a family borrow hearing aids from the Maryland Hearing Aid Loan Bank?
 Once an audiologist recommends hearing aids for a child, a Maryland Hearing Aid Loan Bank Application can be completed by the audiologist together with the child's family.
-The application may be obtained online at www.marylandpublicschools.org/MSDE/divisions/earlyinterv/Special_Ed_Info or by calling 1-800-535-0182 or faxing 410-333-8165.

-Are the hearing aids sent to the child's family?
-Since hearing aids are highly-technical prescribed electronic devices, they are sent directly to the audiologist for fine tuning and fitting, as needed.
+How do the hearing aids get to the family?
+Since hearing aids are highly technical, prescribed electronic devices, they are sent directly to the audiologist for fine tuning and fitting, as needed.
+The family will need to obtain ear molds through their audiologist.

 How often will a child need new aids?

 A child may need new hearing aids every three to five years.
-Ear molds for hearing aids may need to be replaced about every two to three months.
+Ear molds for hearing aids need to be replaced periodically as the child grows.

 How long can a child keep hearing aids from the Maryland Hearing Aid Loan Bank?
 The standard length of time is 6 months.
-However, a loan extension, in 3-month intervals, may be requested by the child's parents through the audiologist.
-A loan extension request form may be obtained online at www. marylandpublicschools.org/MSDE/ divisions/earlyintery/Special_Ed_Info or by calling 1-800-535-0182 or faxing 410-333-8165.
+However, loan extensions, in 3-month intervals, maybe requested by the family.

-Are hearing aids the only help a child with hearing loss may require?
-In addition to hearing aids, a child may require extensive language stimulation and various communication options from parents and providers.
-Resources can be explored through local Infants and Toddlers Programs that provide early intervention services and supports for young children with disabilities and their families.
+Are hearing aids the only help a child may require?
+In addition to hearing aids, a child may require language intervention, specially designed instruction, and various supports in school and community settings.
+Deaf and hard-of-hearing children may be eligible for Early Intervention and/or Special Education services.
 (See back panel for details.)

-For more information about the Maryland Hearing Aid Loan Bank, call toll free: 1-800-535-0182.
+For more information about the Maryland Hearing Aid Loan Bank or to obtain an application or extension request:

+Call toll free: 1-800-535-0182